-The mid-century blowout of the century before that, otherwise known as the Taiping Rebellion (1850-64), was not quite as bad or was even worse, depending on which sources you consult.
+The apocalypse of the century prior to that, the Taiping Rebellion (1850–64), was not quite as bad or was even worse, depending on which sources you consult.
 The estimates range from twenty million to up to 100 million dead.
-If the latter figure is valid, it means one quarter of China’s population (at the time) was killed in the conflict.
+If the latter figure is valid, it means one quarter of China’s population (at the time) died in the conflict.
 Once you realize the casualties took place over a narrower time frame, the destruction clearly looks proportionately more catastrophic than China’s twentieth century (the only previous mid-century blowout of comparable scale was during the Qing conquest of the Ming 200 years earlier, with twenty-five million dead).
 Not to mention it would count as the most destructive manmade event in recorded history, and it happened a mere century and a half ago.

 The Taiping holocaust is so astounding in its magnitude that the psyche can’t deal with it.
 Its sheer incomprehensibility puts it beyond the pale of discourse, to be ignored or trivialized.
-Mainland Chinese high-school history textbooks devote no more than a page to it, much less than to the loose bookends to that event, the First and Second Opium Wars (1839-42 and 1856-60), which the Communists found the perfect surrogate for shouldering the national burden of shame, China’s so-called “century of humiliation.”
+Mainland Chinese high-school history textbooks devote no more than a page to the affair, much less than to the loose bookends to that event, the First and Second opium wars (1839–42 and 1856–60), which the Communists found the perfect surrogate for shouldering the national burden of shame, China’s so-called “century of humiliation.”
 With casualty figures amounting to a mere fifty thousand, however, the violence at the hands of the Western powers is negligible—in comparison to the nuclear war in slow-motion that was going on in the Chinese interior (from an ethical standpoint, of course, I don’t mean to suggest fifty thousand deaths in war is negligible).